 If you think your teen is questioning their sexuality, but they haven’t opened up to you about it, you might feel awkward and unsure of what to do or say.
 Everyone goes through the process of understanding and becoming comfortable with their sexuality.
-People can be aware of their sexuality from a young age, but may not have the words to talk about it until they’re older.
+People can be aware of their sexual identity from a young age, but may not have the words to talk about it until they’re older.
 While you can’t make your teen talk to you, you can help them feel supported.

 Be open and approachable

 Talk with your teen often about things they care about, so they feel comfortable discussing personal issues with you:

 - Ask questions, and then listen.
 Showing interest in how they see themselves, and in their experiences at school and in their social life, will help them open up